 The characteristics of red teams and blue teams are as different as the techniques they use.
 This will provide you more insight into the purpose and roles these two teams play.
 You’ll also better understand if your own skills fit into these cybersecurity job descriptions, helping you choose the right road.

-Red team skills
+Red team skills and tools

 Get into the mind of an attacker and be as creative as they can be.